-Phone Cleaner is a utility that allows you to quickly clean up storage space on your iPhone or iPad.
+Phone Cleaner for Media Files is a utility that allows you to quickly clean up storage space on your iPhone or iPad.
 The application finds the bulkiest photos and videos, useless similar photos, and even duplicate media files that you may have already backed up on your Mac.

-1. How to get started with Phone Cleaner.
+1. How to get started with Phone Cleaner for Media Files.

 2. How to find the largest photos and videos on your iPhone.

 3. How to find and remove duplicate photos on your iPhone.

 Upon launching Phone Cleaner for Media Files for the first time on your iPhone, the application will ask for access to your Photos.
 Tap OK.

 If for some reason you selected “Don’t Allow,” you can grant access at system settings.